ministryofjustice/prison-to-probation-update/README.md

 TMPDIR=/private$TMPDIR docker-compose up
 ```

-Queues, topics and the tables will automatically be created when the `localstack` container starts.
+Queues, topics and the tables will automatically when the application starts.

 Running all services except this application (hence allowing you to run this in the IDE)